mozilla/bedrock/docs/pipeline.rst

 ~~~~~~~~~~~~

 Once a pull request is submitted, `CircleCI`_ will run both the Python and  JavaScript
-unit tests, as well as the smoke suite of redirect headless HTTP(s) response checks.
+unit tests, as well as the suite of redirect headless HTTP(s) response checks.

 Push to master branch
 ~~~~~~~~~~~~~~~~~~~~~

-Whenever a change is pushed to the master branch, the smoke suite of headless (see :ref:`testing-redirects`) and UI tests (see :ref:`smoke-functional-tests`) are run against Firefox on Linux.
-If successful, the change is pushed to the dev environment, and the full suite of headless and UI tests are then run against Firefox on Windows 10 using `Sauce Labs`_.
+Whenever a change is pushed to the master branch, a new image is built and deployed to the dev environment, and the full suite of headless and UI tests are then run against Firefox on Windows 10 using `Sauce Labs`_.
 This is handled by the pipeline, and is subject to change according to the settings in the `master.yml file`_ in the repository.